expo/expo/docs/pages/guides/config-plugins.md

 ]
 ```

-- For keys in the `gradle.properties`, we use camel case separated by `.`s, and usually starting with the `expo` prefix to denote that the property is managed by prebuild.
+- For keys in the `gradle.properties`, use camel case separated by `.`s, and usually starting with the `expo` prefix to denote that the property is managed by prebuild.
 - To access the property, use one of two global methods:
   - `property`: Get a property, throw an error if the property is not defined.
   - `findProperty`: Get a property without throwing an error if the property is missing.
 This can often be used with the `?:` operator to provide a default value.